MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/mrtcore/images-tailored-for-scale-theme-contrast.md

 ## Qualify an image resource for targetsize

 You can use the `scale` and `targetsize` qualifiers on different variants of the same image resource; but you can't use them both on a single variant of a resource.
-Also, you need to define at least one variant without a `TargetSize` qualifier.
+Also, you need to define at least one variant without a `targetsize` qualifier.
 That variant must either define a value for `scale`, or let it default to `scale-100`.
 So, these two variants of the `/Assets/Square44x44Logo.png` resource are valid.

 ```console
 \Assets\Square44x44Logo.scale-200.png